Haunted Cars That Changed the World

 JFK’s Convertible Limousine

 SS-100-X was the code name given to the presidential limousine used by John F. Kennedy and the vehicle in which his life was taken in 1963.
-The car, a 1961 Lincoln Continental four door convertible, was heavily modified to secret service specifications to the tune of $200,000 (over $1 million today) but had no bulletproof additions.
-Convertibles, one of the many styles of motor vehicle embedded into popular culture by American motorists, were considered extremely stylish at the time.
+The car, a 1961 Lincoln Continental four-door convertible, was heavily modified to secret service specifications to the tune of $200,000 (over $1 million today) but had no bulletproof additions.
+Convertibles, one of the many styles of motor vehicles embedded into popular culture by American motorists, were considered extremely stylish at the time.

 James Dean’s Porsche Spyder